Zak Kolar

 • Each sentence has a triangle in the middle

 Click in the blank spaces below to see if you can create your own coherent sentences.
 Use the "test" button to check.
-In this context, coherent means a native speaker of the emoji language would believe they were written by another native speaker.
+In this context, "coherent" means a native speaker of the emoji language would believe a sentence was written by another native speaker.

 If you're unsure where to start, try guessing random sequences.
 Use the feedback to refine your guesses.